 Open to visual artists in South Arts' nine-state region, nine artists will receive a total of $80,000 in awards and be displayed in a touring exhibition.View Full Guidelines

 Please join us in congratulating the 2020 South Arts State Fellowship recipients.
-An exhibition of the 2020 South Arts State Fellowship recipients is currently scheduled to open in August 2020 at the Bo Bartlett Center at Columbus State University in Columbus, Georgia; due to the current closures of facilities, this date may be postponed.
+An exhibition of the 2020 South Arts State Fellowship recipients is now open at the Bo Bartlett Center at Columbus State University in Columbus, Georgia through January 8, 2021.

 The deadline for this grant program has passed.
 The guidelines below are for reference only.